What you need to know about 360-degree feedback

 When you're ready to implement a 360 assessment program in your organization, follow these tips.

 Establish goals for yourself and anyone responsible for conducting 360 evaluations.
-Impress upon these key managers that the surveys are to be used only for developmental and improvement purposes, not direct performance evaluation or ratings.
+Impress upon these key managers that the are to be used only for developmental and improvement purposes, not direct performance evaluation or ratings.

 Train your raters and anyone involved with developing or gathering survey insights.
 The goal is to maintain consistency with each evaluation.
 Raters will also need direction on how to deliver results in a positive, growth-oriented way.
 The results should empower employees to build on positive momentum with those around them in a professional way.